Numerical studies on the self-similar collapse of the alpha-patches problem: The equations

-The projection evolves in time the same as the system (\ref{resc1}) as only the normal component deforms the curve.
-Near the collapse time, rescaled contours reported in the work by C\'ordoba et al. (see \cite{pnas}) seem to coincide over a unique curve, thus suggesting that Eq. (\ref{resc2}) has a fixed point, also called self-similar solution.
+The projection evolves in time the same as the system (\ref{resc1}) , since only the normal component deforms the curve.
+The rescaled contours shown in Fig. \ref{fig:coll}(b), which seem to coincide over a unique curve, suggest that Eq. (\ref{resc2}) has a fixed point, also called a self-similar solution. {Should an attracting fixed point linked to this pattern be found, it would be of great interest as it would provide a path toward rigorous proof for the existence of blow up}.
+We will examine this possibility further in the results section.

-There exist interesting relations between the original and rescaled variables.
-For instance, the blowup in the original variables is transformed into an asymptotic behaviour in the self-similar variables.
-In this way the collapse reported in \cite{pnas} that takes place in a very small time interval in original variables, is mapped to an infinite interval in rescaled variables, thus permitting a detailed monitoring of the blowup.
-We consider now the area of the patches.
-It is related to the energy of the initial data and it is conserved in the original variables $(\overrightarrow{x}, t)$, however following Eq. (\ref{eq:varxesc}), it tends to grow in the rescaled $(\overrightarrow{y}, \tau)$.
-Other connections between the rescaled and non rescaled variables regard to distance.
-The shortest distance $d$, between collapsing contours (see Eq. (\ref{eq:d})) tends to zero in the original variables but it is not necessarily zero in the new variables.
-In fact in \cite{pnas} it is reported how the rescaled curves seem to keep a finite distance between them.
+Interesting relations exist between the original and rescaled variables.
+For instance, the blow up in the original variables is transformed into an asymptotic behavior in the self-similar variables.
+In this way, the collapse reported in \cite{pnas}, which occurs in a very small time interval in original variables, is mapped to an infinite interval in rescaled variables, thus permitting a detailed monitoring of the blow up.
+We now consider the area of the patches; this is related to the energy of the initial data and is conserved in the original variables $(\overrightarrow{x}, t)$.
+However, according to Eq. (\ref{eq:varxesc}), it tends to grow in the rescaled variables $(\overrightarrow{y}, \tau)$.
+Other connections between the rescaled and non-rescaled variables concern distance.
+The shortest distance, $d$, between collapsing contours (see Eq. (\ref{eq:d}) and Fig. \ref{fig:coll}(a)) tends to zero in the original variables, but is not necessarily zero in the new variables (see Fig. \ref{fig:coll}(b)).
 These results are easily justified.
-Since collapse is point-like, at the blowup time distance between contours becomes zero just for two trajectories, one on each contour, satisfying,
+Since collapse is point-like, the distance between contours at the blow up time becomes zero just for two trajectories, one on each contour, thus satisfying,